CBCS in 2026: How to Pass NHA Billing and Coding on the First Attempt

 CBCS Test-Taking Strategy

-- Map each question to claim stage.
-Intake, coding, submission, adjudication, or appeals.
+- Map each question to a claim stage.
+Eligibility, coding, submission, adjudication, or appeals.

 - Eliminate non-compliant shortcuts first.
 Many distractors look efficient but violate policy.

 - Use root-cause thinking.
-Fix origin of denial, not just final symptom.
+Fix the origin of a denial, not just the final symptom.

 | Time Window | Goal |